Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 <br>

-choose between 2 types of banners:
+choose between 2 banners types:

 - banner-a (top banner, height adjustable in **Style Settings**)
 - banner-b (bottom banner, height adjustable in **Style Settings**)

->to add a banner, you need to insert your banner type (eg `banner-a`) twice, because one value is needed to create the space, another value picks up your image and transforms it into a banner.
+to add a banner, add your desired banner type (eg `banner-a`) as cssclass to reserve a top/bottom space, then add the same value `banner-a` to your image metadata, eg. `![[picture.jpg|banner-a]]` to transform your image into a banner.

+>Note :
+>to get bottom banners working, put your image at bottom page, so Obsidian and Dune know where to load your banner.
+Do not put a `![[picture.jpg|banner-b]]`-type at top page, unless your note is very short.

 <br>

-### Banner height - for `banner-a`
+### Banner height
-to configure banner height of `cssclass: banner-a`, just go to: `Preferences>Style Settings>Dune>Pictures>Zoom Pictures>Banner height`
+to configure your banner height (`cssclass: banner-a` or `cssclass: banner-b`), go to: `Preferences>Style Settings>Dune>Pictures>Arrange  Pictures>Resize Banner`

 <br>

 ### Banner, vertical placement - for `banner-a`

-To move your Banner vertically in case your image looks kind of cut, add/change following **b**anner **c**oordinates:
+If your top banner looks cut, you can adjust its vertical coordinates, add/change following **b**anner **c**oordinates:
 - **locally**: use 8 different placements in your yaml header (10, 20, 30, 40, 50, 60, 70, 80), eg. `cssclass: bc-10`
 - **globally**: see **Style Settings>Dune>Pictures>Zoom Pictures>Banner vertical placement**